Aortic Stenosis Treatment and More at AMS Cardiology

 Until recently, the only therapy was surgical: aortic valve replacement.
-Both mechanical and bioprosthetic (tissue) valves are used, with mechanical valves generally reserved for the younger age population.
-The surgery is major and requires sternotomy in most instances.
+Both mechanical and bioprosthetic (tissue) valves are used with mechanical valves generally reserved for the younger age population.
+Aortic valve replacement surgery is major and requires sternotomy in most instances.

-Recently a new technique, TAVR, or transcatheter aortic valve replacement, has become available.
-With this technique, a team of cardiologists and cardiothoracic surgeons first “balloon” or stretch the native valve to create some room, and then implant a new tissue valve, all through a catheter inserted usually in through the femoral artery in the groin.
+Recently a new technique, TAVR or transcatheter aortic valve replacement, has become available.
+With this technique, a team of cardiologists and cardiothoracic surgeons first “balloon” or stretch the native valve to create some room and then implant a new tissue valve all through a catheter inserted usually through the femoral artery in the groin.
 The patient is spared a sternotomy and recovery time may be substantially shortened.
-At present this technique is restricted to patients who are judged to be high risk surgical candidates.
-This may very well change as we gain more experience with TAVR.
+At present, this technique is restricted to patients judged to be high-risk surgical candidates.
+This may very well change as we gain more experience with transcatheter aortic valve replacement.

 Before undergoing aortic valve replacement surgery, patients typically go through a thorough evaluation including imaging tests and a discussion of their medical history.
 The surgical team will assess the most suitable approach and type of valve replacement based on individual patient characteristics.

 Recovery from aortic valve replacement surgery varies depending on the approach used and the patient’s overall health.
 While traditional open-heart surgery may require a longer recovery, minimally invasive techniques often lead to a quicker return to normal activities.
 Cardiac rehabilitation may be recommended to help patients regain strength and cardiovascular fitness after surgery.

 Why Choose AMS Cardiology for Aortic Stenosis Treatment?